 Metropolitan International University is licensed by the Commission for Independent Education, Florida Department of Education.
 Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll-free telephone number (888) 224-6684.

 University Ownership

-Metropolitan International University is owned by CISEL ONLINE LLC a Florida Limited Liability Company.
 The University Board of Directors provides the University with a business and educational perspective.
 The Metropolitan International University board is comprised of the following Governors:

 - Andrés Pastrana, PhD

 - Reina Pastrana,

 - Maria A. Pastrana, MBA

 University Administrators